ramirezlab/TopologyAnalysis/README.md

 ## Requirements
 + R v4.1.1 or most recent.

-The first step is installing in R the packages that are needed and loading libraries.
+The first step is installing in R the packages that are needed as well as loading their respective libraries.
 In order to do this, you can copy and paste the following code in R and run it.

     install.packages("ggplot2")
     install.packages("igraph")